Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Preliminaries

 \section{Preliminaries}

-\textbf{Tree-search decoding.} We study \emph{tree-search decoding} for large language models (LLMs), which builds a search tree over partial generations and returns the best completed answer found.
+\textbf{Tree-search decoding.} We study \emph{tree-search decoding} for LLMs, which builds a search tree over partial generations.
 Each node represents a partial output (prefix) and optionally its intermediate reasoning state; expanding a node generates one or more continuations.
 We denote a parent node by $p$ and a child by $s\in\mathcal{S}(p)$, where $\mathcal{S}(p)$ is the current set of children of $p$.
-Search iterates selection, expansion, and evaluation to return the best completed answer found.
+The search iterates selection, expansion, and evaluation, and returns the best completed answer found.

 \textbf{Token budget.} We focus on the fixed-budget setting where each problem instance is run under a fixed \emph{token budget} $B$.
-Let $C_{\mathrm{used}}$ be the cumulative number of output tokens generated by the LLM across all expansions so far; the search must satisfy $C_{\mathrm{used}}\le B$ and terminates when the budget is exhausted.
-We should take a fixed budget into consideration when deciding \emph{where} to deepen and \emph{when} to keep branching.
+Let $C_{\mathrm{used}}$ denote the cumulative number of output tokens generated by the LLM across all expansions.
+The search must satisfy $C_{\mathrm{used}}\le B$ and terminates when the budget is exhausted.
+A budget-aware policy should therefore account for the remaining budget when deciding whether to branch further or deepen existing candidates.

-\textbf{Node evaluation and statistics.} When a node $x$ is expanded, it receives a scalar evaluation $Q(x)\in\mathbb{R}$ (e.g., from a verifier/reward model).
-We maintain an accumulated value
+\textbf{Node evaluation and statistics.} When a node $x$ is expanded, it is assigned a scalar evaluation $Q(x)\in\mathbb{R}$, e.g., from a verifier/reward model.
+Let $\mathcal{T}(x)$ denote the set of expanded nodes in the subtree rooted at $x$.
+For each node $x$, we maintain an accumulated value and a subtree size